coscene-io/coscene.cn/README.md

 ## Deploy

-Just push it to the main branch
+Push the changes to the `main` branch

 ## Contact